A&E (Accident and Emergency) Negligence Claims

 How much can I claim for A&E negligence?

 If the A&E department are found to be negligent, and you have suffered increased injury, illness or psychological injury as a result of their negligence, then, you quite rightly want compensating for your injuries.
-Every case of A&E negligence is different; from the effects of incorrectly prescribed medicine, to delayed treatment, or even a complete lack of treatment, everyone who has suffered negligence in A&E, will no doubt have slightly different injuries.
+Every case of A&E negligence is different; from the effects of incorrectly prescribed medicine, to delayed treatment, or even a complete lack of treatment; everyone who has suffered negligence in A&E, will no doubt have slightly different injuries.
 If you have any further questions or queries about how much your claim for A&E negligence compensation may be worth, then contact our friendly team of expert solicitors, today.
 Our advice is free, and completely confidential.

 How much time do I have to make a claim?

 The time limits are strict, and if you have suffered negligent treatment in an A&E department, then it is important that you seek advice from a solicitor specialising in medical negligence cases, as soon as possible.
-In most cases, a claim should be made within three years from the date the negligence occurred or the date you were first aware that you had suffered a significant injury or illness due to negligence.
+In most cases, a claim should be made within three years from the date the negligence occurred or the date you were first aware that you had suffered a significant injury or illness due to a medical practitioner's negligence.
 As with most things in life, there are exceptions and these are as follows:

 If you were under 18 years old at time you suffered the negligence, then you have three years from your 18th birthday within which to make a claim for compensation.